 Milestone 4 – Implement the local action plan.

 Milestone 5 – Monitor progress and report results.

-Grey County’s plan will be developed throughout 2020.
-Community and stakeholder engagement will happen throughout the process.
-The plan will be presented to Grey County Council for adoption in the fall of 2020.
+Grey County’s draft plan has been developed throughout 2020 - 2021.
+Community and stakeholder engagement will continue to happen throughout the process.
+The final version of the CCAP has been tentatively scheduled to be presented to Grey County Council for adoption in the late fall of 2021.

 Please reach out to the Planning Department at email@example.com or 519-372-0219 ext.1430 if you have any questions or concerns.